Looking for the best popcorn popper? You are in the right place!

 If you want to add some of the theater popcorn glamour in your life, this popcorn maker has you covered.
 The Red Matinee by Great Northern Popcorn Company combines functionality with style.
 But, let’s take an insider look at this product’s pros and cons.

-Large Frame: Since it’s rather large, this popper is not a good fit for small kitchens.
+Since it's rather large, this popper is not a good fit for small kitchens

 If you sometimes want to skip butter or oil, then this popcorn machine is a perfect choice.
 The CPM-100W Easy Pop by Cuisinart is a simple yet efficient hot air popper that can get the job done fuss-free.
 Intrigued much?
 Here’s everything you need to know (good and bad) about this popcorn maker.